tripledio/tripledio.github.io/_drafts/models.md

 A practice that is often encountered *inside* an application is the use of a single model for *everything*.
 The data model is used for the domain model, for the api model...
 Regardless of the problem that needs to solved.
 One model for everything.

-To me this anti-pattern is one of the main drives behind failing, late over budget software projects.
+To me this anti-pattern is one of the main drivers behind failing, late, over-budget software projects.
+The amount of money wasted by this pattern is infuriating.

 ### When is a single model viable ?